 In a twist only a career in nine decades could contain, he wrote a sequel over 30 years later in 1980.
 Williamson’s book is set in a future where rudimentary robots exist but can only do limited tasks.
 Suddenly, a mysterious stranger sweeps into town and brings with him an apparent plague of an advanced form of robot that can think on a higher level.

 Are they sentient or just more specifically programmed by their creator?
-Or are they just following Asimov’s first law to a detrimental extent, protecting humans into total submission?
+Or are they just following Asimov’s first law to a detrimental extent, protecting humans from total submission?

 R.U.R.
 (Rossum’s Universal Robots) by Karel Čapek (1920)